Tinkerforge/doc/en/source/Hardware/Bricklets/LCD_16x2.rst

 Features
 --------

-* Alphanumeric character display with 16x2 characters
+* 16x2 alphanumeric display
 * Switchable blue backlight
-* 3 push buttons
+* 3 push-buttons

 Description
 -----------

-This LCD :ref:`Bricklet <product_overview_bricklets>` is equipped with a 16x2 alphanumeric character display with blue backlight and three push buttons.
+This LCD :ref:`Bricklet <product_overview_bricklets>` is equipped with a 16x2 alphanumeric character display with blue backlight and three push-buttons.
 It can be controlled with :ref:`Bricks <product_overview_bricks>`.
 The API allows to write characters to the LCD, get the state of the buttons, switch the backlight on or off and configure events for the buttons.